marshal-ma/load-balancer/README.md

   - exclude/:provider_id
       - to mannual exclude a provide from the load balancer
       - http://localhost:3000/load_balancer/exclude/{provider_id}

+- Heartbeat Check
+  - A provider will be excluded from the load balancer if it is disabled
+  - A provider will be included into the load balancer if the previously disabled provider get two(2) consecutive successful heartbeat check

   # Config
    Two config variables defined at [loadbalancer.js](https://github.com/marshal-ma/load-balancer/blob/main/routes/load_balancer.js).
    - HEARTBEAT_CHECK_INTERVAL: defines the frequency of provider's heartbeat check
-   - CLUSTER_CAPACITY_LIMIT: defines the number of concurrent request a provider can handle
+   - PROVIDER_CAPACITY_LIMIT: defines the number of concurrent request a provider can handle